 You do not pay any contribution for the AKW.

-The national insurance contributions are deducted from your salary together with the wage tax, or levied in one tax assessment together with the income tax.
+The national insurance contributions are deducted from your salary together with the wage tax, or levied together with the income tax in 1 assessment.

 In certain cases, you may not be insured under the national insurance schemes.
 In that case, you do not have to pay any contributions, but you are also not entitled to the tax credit for the national insurance contribution.

 National insurance if you live outside the Netherlands